Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Introduction

-Alternatively, as we show in this work, EP violation can probed using quadratic estimators (QE).
-The main advantage of such estimators is that they are practical and provide information beyond the power spectrum, without having to directly estimate the bispectrum or trispectrum.
+Alternatively, as we show in this work, EP violation can be probed using quadratic estimators (QE).
+These estimators have the advantage that they are practical and provide information beyond the power spectrum, without having to directly estimate the bispectrum or trispectrum.
 Moreover, they are straightforwardly integrated into traditional power spectrum analysis.
-Indeed, there is a very well-developed formalism on QEs by the CMB community, which is now routinely applied to a range of problems including reconstruction of (projected) matter distribution~\cite{Hu:2001kj, LEWIS_2006}, cosmic rotation~\cite{Kamionkowski_2009}, and the kinetic Sunyaev--Zel'dovich effect~\cite{Dore:2003ex, DeDeo:2005yr}.
-Such probes can easily be combined with external tracers, e.g.\ Refs.~\cite{Dore:2003ex, Hirata:2004rp, Smith:2007rg, Hirata:2008cb}.
-Recently, this formalism has found application in the context of LSS, including to reconstruct the large-scale density field~\cite{Li:2020uug, Darwish:2020prn, Zhu:2021qmm, Zang:2022qoj}; to constrain nonlinear biases and primordial non-Gaussianity (e.g.\ Refs.~\cite{Schmittfull_2015,Smith:2018bpn, MoradinezhadDizgah:2019xun,Darwish:2020prn}); or to recover modes lost to large-scale foregrounds~\cite{Foreman:2018gnv, Karacayli:2019iyd, Darwish:2020prn, Zang:2022qoj, Qin:2025lyy}.
-Quadratic estimators have also been proposed in the context of general anti-symmetric galaxy correlations~\cite{Dai:2015wla}, though they have yet to be applied in a test of the EP.
+Indeed, there is a well-developed formalism on QEs by the CMB community, which is now routinely applied to a range of problems including reconstruction of (projected) matter distribution~\citep{Hu:2001kj, LEWIS_2006}, cosmic rotation~\citep{Kamionkowski_2009}, and the kinetic Sunyaev--Zel'dovich effect~\citep{Dore:2003ex, DeDeo:2005yr}.
+Such probes can easily be combined with external tracers \citep[e.g.][]{Dore:2003ex, Hirata:2004rp, Smith:2007rg, Hirata:2008cb}.
+Recently, this formalism has found application in the context of LSS, including to reconstruct the large-scale density field~\citep{Li:2020uug, Darwish:2020prn, Zhu:2021qmm, Zang:2022qoj}; constrain nonlinear biases and primordial non-Gaussianity \citep[e.g.][]{Schmittfull_2015,Smith:2018bpn, MoradinezhadDizgah:2019xun,Darwish:2020prn}; and to recover modes lost to large-scale foregrounds~\citep{Foreman:2018gnv, Karacayli:2019iyd, Darwish:2020prn, Zang:2022qoj, Qin:2025lyy}.
+Quadratic estimators have also been proposed in the context of general anti-symmetric galaxy correlations~\citep{Dai:2015wla}, though they have yet to be applied in a test of the EP.

-Recently, violations of the EP have been explored through models of long-range dark forces that enhance the growth of structure and modify the background expansion (among other effects)~\cite{Bottaro:2023wkd}.
-Based on an analysis of \emph{Planck} CMB data and BAO data from DESI DR1, Ref.~\cite{Bottaro:2024pcb} found hints of EP-violating dark forces.
-These results are suggestive and motivate further study, since if there is such a dark force it should lead to a violation of the consistency relation which can be verified in a bispectrum analysis with current surveys, independent of other probes.
+In recent work, EP violations have been explored through models of long-range dark forces that enhance the growth of structure and modify the background expansion (among other effects)~\citep{Bottaro:2023wkd}.
+Based on an analysis of \emph{Planck} CMB data and BAO data from DESI DR1, \cite{Bottaro:2024pcb} found hints of EP-violating dark forces.
+These results are suggestive and motivate further study, since if there is such a dark force it should lead to a violation of the consistency relation which can be verified in a bispectrum analysis of current surveys, independent of other probes.